-Bennett: CCS event ‘The Art of Wine’ raises $3M for art classes
+Society: CCS event ‘The Art of Wine’ raises $3M

 The College for Creative Studies continues to raise the bar on its annual Detroit International Wine Auction, “The Art of Wine.”
 This year, the popular gala took place Oct.
 17 at the Coleman A. Young International Airport.
 More than 500 guests, decked out in fashionable “Mad Men”-themed black-tie attire, were treated to an evening filled with music, food, wine and art.

 The evening started with a vintner’s reception and silent auction.
 At dinner, Forte Belanger served an impressive five-course meal with carefully selected wine pairings, such as the fourth course, a chili-espresso-rubbed grilled prime beef filet paired with a 2012 Stonestreet Estate Legacy Red Wine.